-Life can feel very hard sometimes.
-And there are so many things I wish I had learned sooner, or that someone had told me when I was younger.
-Here are some tips, truths and modern day bits of wisdom that I have picked up over the years.
+There are so many things I wish I had learned sooner!
+Or that someone had told me when I was younger.
+That old adage… “If I only knew then what I know now…” definitely applies.
+So here are some personal tips, truths and modern day bits of wisdom – juicy and useful tidbits that I have picked up over the years.
 Some were handed down to me by trusted mentors and teaches, others from well written books.
 And others learned through painful trial and error and experiencing day to day life.
 All have been tried and tested, both by me and my clients.
 I hope you find them useful, that they save you unnecessary headache and pain and most importantly make your life a more beautiful one to live.

 1. Take it Slow.